-Siena, situated atop three hills, qualifies as Italy's ultimate "hill town."
-Its thriving historic center, with red-brick lanes cascading every which way, offers Italy's best medieval city experience.
+Situated atop three hills, Siena qualifies as Italy's ultimate "hill town."
+Its thriving historic center, with movie-set lanes cascading every which way, offers Italy's best medieval city experience.
 For those who dream of a Fiat-free Italy, Siena is a haven.
 Pedestrians rule in the old center of town, as the only drivers allowed are residents and cabbies.
-Sit at a café on the main square.
-Wander narrow streets lined with colorful flags and studded with iron rings to tether horses.
-While nearby Florence has the blockbuster museums, Siena has an easy-to-enjoy soul: Courtyards sport flower-decked wells, alleys dead-end at rooftop views, and the sky is a rich blue dome.
+Nurse a drink on the main square, then wander narrow streets, still studded with iron rings to tether horses.
+While nearby Florence has the blockbuster museums, Siena has an easy-to-enjoy soul: Courtyards sport flower-decked wells, alleys dead-end at rooftop views, and colorful flags of neighborhood pride flutter everywhere.
+Even with all the tourists, a strong local spirit pervades.

 At a Glance